Absolute-Control/Absolute-Control/README.md

 # Absolute Control

-A library for assisting with control of computer systems using python.
+A library for assisting with control of computer processes using python.